Fast Start Check List

 Review various service delivery options.Publicly-funded treatment.
 Your local publicly-funded agency (early intervention, early childhood special education, K-12+ special education in both district and charter schools) will provide services based upon an Individualized Family Service Plan (IFSP; 0-3 years) or an Individualized Education Program (IEP; 3-22 years), a legal document which outlines the services they will provide.
 The IFSP also outlines goals determined for the child and his/her family.

 Private treatment.
-You may consider contacting a private agency that serves infants, toddlers, and children with ASD.
+You may consider contacting a private agency that serves infants, toddlers, and children with autism.
 These agencies charge fees for their services, often on a sliding-scale, based upon family income.
-Check with your health insurance provider to ascertain whether they cover treatments for children with ASD.
+Check with your health insurance provider to ascertain whether they cover treatments for children with autism.
 Utah has a law that will increase the chances that insurance will cover services.
 Medicaid now covers autism treatments.

 You can supplement your publicly-funded treatment with private treatment.
 Some families choose to fund speech therapy, home-based programming, community-based training, social skills, and other services beyond what the school provides.
 Furthermore, consultation groups exist which help coordinate services, serve as advocates in school or other meetings, and they may also provide direct services to families.